-- 1. Allowing a TSP to continue to use spectrum and provide the service once the trading is taken on record and clearance of all dues is given by WPC/DoT, may not be practically possible due to various associated issues such as payment of SUC, LF etc for this extended period. - 2.
-To deal with the situation while also maintaining a regulatory environment of ease of doing business, we recommend that the advance notice period to TRAI, Licensor & subscribers are made co-terminus with the date of trading of spectrum.
-This will put minimum obligations on the operators wanting to exit while also taking care of the interest of the consumer & the licensor.. - (d) Give any other suggestion to improve the existing Spectrum Trading Process.
+Allowing a TSP to continue to use a spectrum and the service after trading is taken on record by WPC/DoT may not be practically possible due to other associated issues such as payment of SUC for this extended period etc. To deal with the situation, we recommend that the advance notice period to TRAI, Licensor & subscribers should be made co-terminus with the period prescribed for spectrum trading process i.e. 45 days.
+This would mean that the notice period to the Licensor, TRAI & subscribers also expires on the date the spectrum stands transferred to the buyer TSP.

+(d) Give any other suggestion to improve the existing Spectrum Trading Process.

-- 1. Trading of administratively allocated spectrum should be allowed. - 2.
-Further, there are various demands/ penalties which are disputed; stay has been granted and pending final adjudication from the court.
-The demands which are stayed by the Court(s) or TDSAT, DoT should not ask for any payment or security by way of Bank Guarantee against such demands. - 3.
+- 1. Permit Trading of administratively allocated spectrum. - 2.
+DoT should not seek any payment or security by way of Bank Guarantee against demands which are stayed due to legal process. - 3.
 Lock-in of two years for selling a spectrum acquired through Trading or Auction should be reduced to one (01) year.
 This will be in line with recent NIA (Auction 2016) condition regarding Spectrum sharing which allows sharing of spectrum acquired through auction only after one year of its acquisition. - 4.
-Processing fee of Rs 50,000/- only should be charged so that the same is consistent with spectrum sharing, M&A & liberalization guidelines and Levy of Transfer fee (1% of transaction amount) should be done away with. - 5.
-Trading Guidelines should clearly prescribe that Government will undertake harmonization exercise to make the spectrum holdings contiguous, if the situation pursuant to spectrum trading warrants the same.
-Harmonization may not be required on trading of administrative spectrum. - 6.
-Imposing License Fee & SUC on the amount received from Trading amounts to double taxation.
-Spectrum Trading should be seen as a sale of capital assets and can be treated in line with the treatment of capital gains as laid down in AS-9 & AS-10 and as given in the TDSAT judgment on AGR definition dated 23rd April 2015.
-Therefore, we recommend that only the capital gains i.e. sale proceeds from spectrum trading less the cost of acquisition (including cost of liberalization of administrative spectrum) should be considered for purposes of License Fee and SUC..
-The salient features of TDSAT Judgment are:
+Processing fee of Rs 50,000/- only be charged for Trading to be consistent with spectrum sharing, M&A & liberalization guidelines and Levy of Transfer fee (1% of transaction amount) from trading of Access Spectrum should be done away with. - 5.
+The transaction amount i.e. the amount received by seller from the buyer should not form a part of AGR for the purpose of levying License Fee & SUC.
+Alternatively, on a worst case basis, only the capital gains i.e. sale proceeds from spectrum trading less the cost of acquisition (including cost of liberalization of administrative spectrum) may be considered for purposes of License Fee and SUC. - 6.
+Trading Guidelines should include that Government will undertake harmonization exercise to make the spectrum holdings contiguous, if the situation pursuant to spectrum trading warrants the same.
+Harmonization may not be required on trading of administrative spectrum. - Q.5 What mechanism should be put in place to ensure that subscribers are informed about the closure of services/change of access technology transparently and effectively by the TSPs?
+Should TSPs be directed to follow a specified mode of communication(s) as detailed in para 30 for informing subscribers or what could be other mode of communications?